LanzaJet launches to make renewable jet fuel a reality – TechCrunch

 In addition to its corporate partners, LanzaJet received a $14 million grant from the Department of Energy to work on the development of cellulosic ethanol manufacturing processes and the development of a biorefinery at the company’s site in Soperton, Ga.

-Indeed, the whole story of LanzaTech’s fifteen year journey is woven with public private partnerships that were conducted alongside government research agencies.
-The conversion technology at the heart of LanzaJet’s process was the result of years of collaborative research between LanzaTech and the U.S Energy Department’s Pacific Northwest National Laboratory (PNNL).
+Indeed, the whole story of LanzaTech’s 15-year journey is woven with public-private partnerships that were conducted alongside government research agencies.
+The conversion technology at the heart of LanzaJet’s process was the result of years of collaborative research between LanzaTech and the U.S. Energy Department’s Pacific Northwest National Laboratory (PNNL).

 It was the PNNL that developed the catalytic process to upgrade ethanol to alcohol-to-jet synthetic paraffinic kerosene (ATJ-SPK) that LanzaTech took from the laboratory to pilot scale.